 - Can you sell things without a license?

 In many cases, your business will require a variety of permits and licenses in order to sell products.
 The exact licenses you need depend on what you’re selling, so it’s best to conduct thorough research prior to engaging in any business transactions.

 - Is it legal to run a business from home?

 Running a business out of your home is sometimes legal provided you apply for the proper licenses and permits.
 Requirements vary by location, and further information can typically be obtained by your city or county’s licensing office.

 - What kind of license do I need for an online business?

-Licensing requirements for online businesses are typically the same as those for physical businesses.
-However, some permits required by physical businesses, such as zoning and building permits, typically don’t apply to online businesses.
+Licensing requirements for online businesses are often the same as those for physical businesses.
+However, some permits required by physical businesses, such as zoning and building permits, don’t always apply to online businesses.